kylephillips/wp-nested-pages/readme.txt

 * Bug fix where page redirect errors were showing while attempting to delete pages with the Page post type disabled.
 (Thanks to Evan Washkow)
 * Bug fix where non-ascii characters were not displaying correctly in the quick edit slug field
 * Bug fix where "Add Child" was not available if menu sync was disabled completely
+* Tab index set when adding a new child or multiple pages.
+No mouse necessary for adding in bulk.
 * Various UI enhancements
 * Swedish translation added (Thanks to Marcus Forsberg)